MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

     This command uses the **/mo** parameter to specify the first week of the month and the **/d** parameter to specify the day.
 It uses the **/m** parameter to specify the month, separating the month arguments with a comma.

-## Examples: Schedule a task to run on a specific day each month
+## To schedule a task to run on a specific day each month

 In the specific date schedule type, the /sc monthly parameter and the /d (day) parameter are required.
 The /d parameter specifies a date of the month (1 - 31), not a day of the week.
 You can specify only one day in the schedule.
 The /mo (modifier) parameter is not valid with this schedule type.